- Buying a first home in NSW is challenging due to high property costs.

-Saving up for a first home in New South Wales is not without its challenges as the state is widely considered the most expensive for property in Australia.
-But to ease some of the financial burden, there are a number of helping hands in the form of government schemes to help you achieve the great Australian dream sooner.
+Saving up for a first home in New South Wales is not without its challenges, with the state widely considered the most expensive for property in Australia.
+But to ease some of the financial burden, there are a number of helping hands in the form of government grants and schemes to help you achieve the great Australian dream sooner.

 How the First Home Owner Grant works in NSW